A Crossing of the Fort Worth & Denver South Plains Railway and the Panhandle & Northern Texas Railway

 In 1928, the Ft.
 Worth and Denver City (FW&DC) completed a branch line between Silverton and Lubbock under the charter of the FW&DSP which had embarked on a strategy of gaining access to agricultural business in the South Plains area.
 They had previously built a branch line under this same charter from the FW&DC main line at Estelline to Quitaque, and this line was extended to Dimmitt in 1928.
 The FW&DSP line into Lubbock crossed the P&NT at Tower 141, which was commissioned as a 7-function automatic interlocker and authorized for service on February 12, 1931.
 A letter in the archives of the Houston Metropolitan Research Center (HMRC) from Santa Fe to the Railroad Commission of Texas (RCT) dated February 13, 1931 states that the interlocker "...began service February 13, 1931 at 10:00 am, Train 93 being the first through the plant which was working entirely satisfactory." (special thanks to Stephen Hesse for his research at HMRC)

 Tower 141 was a significant interlocker in Texas railroad history because it was the first automatic interlocker installed in Texas.
 RCT jointly authorized automatic interlockers for two FW&DSP crossings of the P&NT, one in Lubbock and one in Plainview.
 The Lubbock interlocker was installed first, and got the lower tower number.
-The rationale for automatic interlockers and the process of gaining Commission approval is presented in more detail on the Plainview (Tower 142) webpage.
+The rationale for automatic interlockers and the process of gaining Commission approval is presented in more detail in the discussion of the Plainview interlocker (Tower 142.)

 Below: Joe McMillan took this photo of a southbound Santa Fe train